Kristina01111000/lavendersite/README.md

 - same layout as lavender page

 for event page, remove the green background event list, she likes the other stuff
+- add location to events page,
+- remove location page

+always faverolles gardens in the site, check all of it

+garden name chickens picture captain at 12 weeks pollinators monarchs or bees, what ever isn't on the other page

+put images in google folder into gallery

+podcast won't be ready until feb/march